jaredly/j3/Roadmap.md

       might be kindof a lot of data...

-- [ ] editing the text of a ref should ~remove the refliness
+- [x] editing the text of a ref should ~remove the refliness
+- [x] clicking over an output should seelct somethign at least

 # Namespaces / modules